 WEp1/WEc1 – Water Use Reduction: The design team specified water efficient plumbing fixtures which resulted in a reduction of water use by over 30%.

 EAc1 – Optimize Energy Performance: The design team specified additional insulation in the walls and roof, efficient LED lighting and electrical design, and an efficient HVAC design to result in a 44% energy use savings compared to the ASHRAE 90.1-2004 baseline system.

 MRp1 – Storage & Collection of Recyclables: Recycling collection bins have been provided in multiple different locations throughout the facility such that plastic, glass, metals, paper, and corrugated cardboard used by employees or visitors can be recycled.

 MRc2 – Construction Waste Management: During the construction of this facility, over 75% of waste generated was diverted from the landfill.
 Whenever possible, construction debris was taken to nearby facilities to be recycled.

-MRc4 – Recycled Content: Over 10% of the materials used to construct the Dayton Metro Library Northwest Branch contained recycled content.
+MRc4 – Recycled Content: Over 10% of the materials used to construct the Dayton Metro Main Library contained recycled content.
 Using materials with recycled content significantly reduces the environmental impacts associated with utilizing virgin materials.
 Products such as steel framing, carpeting, insulation and drywall were selected with high-recycled content value to help achieve this level of recycled content.